USS Raleigh (1776): As HMS Raleigh

 The British refloated Raleigh at high tide on the 28th, and after repairs, commissioned her into the Royal Navy as HMS Raleigh.
-They admired her design, and applied it in their new ships.
-She continued to fight during the War for Independence as a British vessel and took part in the capture of Charleston, South Carolina.
-In May 1780, she was decommissioned at Portsmouth, England, on June 10, 1781, and was sold in July 1783.
+She continued to fight during the American Revolutionary War as a British vessel and took part in the siege of Charleston in May 1780.
+She was decommissioned at Portsmouth, England, on June 10, 1781, and was sold in July 1783.

 Legacy

 Raleigh is depicted on the flag and seal of New Hampshire.